 For us, trust begins with our understanding of human nature.
 We are fully convinced that our employees want to participate actively at work.
 We want to create the best possible conditions for maintaining this willingness to perform.
 That is why our culture of trust is also structurally anchored throughout the company.
 We allow ourselves plenty of freedom in pursuing our goals and avoid using control mechanisms whenever possible.

 VAUDE is a strong values-based company.
 Trust is one of our core values.
 We trust our employees and support, encourage and challenge them so that they have the motivation and ability to perform their best.
 This is how we enable growth and development on both sides.

-Our culture of trust is based on the assumption that our employees will value this trust, will be committed to their work, and will act appropriately.
-Specifically, this means that we assume our employees will do justice to the trust that is placed in them and that they will in turn have confidence in the company.
-We reviewed these assumptions in a study by the University of St. Gallen in 2015, which – in their interpretation – identified VAUDE as a "Trust Organization".
-See: Satisfied Employees are Motivated
+Our culture of trust is based on the assumption that our employees value this trust, are committed to their work and will act accordingly.
+In concrete terms, this means that we assume that our employees will live up to the trust we place in them and that they will in turn have confidence in the company.

-»Our culture of trust is often truly relationship work.
-It pays off in respectful and creative collaboration.«
+»Our culture of trust often requires considerable interpersonal work.
+This pays off with appreciative and creative working relationships.«